tomas-o-dev/P-Hacking/README.md

 * sklearn.preprocessing

 ### Examples
-Jupyter notebooks in the `Demo` folder
+Jupyter notebooks in the `Demo` folder (including a demonstration of why the Nemenyi test is only appropriate for All.vs.All)